 The Anchovy Bar opened last October by the people behind State Bird Provisions - but even as the sibling restaurant to one of our favorite spots in the city, it shines in its own right.
 The seafood-focused restaurant in the Fillmore serves small, shareable plates and has an extensive wine list, and we go here whenever we want to chill with a glass of wine and catch up with friends over plates of 24 month-aged prosciutto and salty anchovies with crusty bread and a tomato vinaigrette.
 From the soft-boiled egg buried under a pile of fluffy parmesan to the bowl of whipped, cloud-like Wagon Wheel cheese, each dish is so unique and beautifully plated it deserves its own MoMA art exhibit.

 Owned by La Cocina alum Heena Patel, this Dogpatch restaurant serves up excellent Gujarati dishes inside the industrial Minnesota Street Project building.
-Early last year, she revamped the meat-heavy menu, making it more vegetarian-friendly and opting to serve everything tapas-style.
+Early last year, she revamped the meat-heavy menu, making it entirely vegetarian and opting to serve everything tapas-style.
 Which is a great thing for us: it’s now easier than ever to mix and match plates from each of the menu’s four sections (divided by cities within Gujarat) - and to order a lot.
 Watch as your table becomes brimming with everything from blue cheese-stuffed paratha and fiery charred eggplant stew to the ceramic carafe of herby lemon-tamarind water you pour inside small pani puri puffs and take like a shot.
 Don’t forget the house-made chutneys and pickles.